marionettejs/backbone.marionette/docs/marionette.application.module.md

 });
 ```

-Any way of starting this module will cause it's initializers to run.
+Any way of starting this module will cause its initializers to run.
 You
 can have as many initializers for a module as you wish.

 ### Module Finalizers